sandeshShahapur/ADeveloperHasNoName/content/blogs/Fixing-the-TypeScript-Error-TS2792-Cannot-Find-Module/index.md

    tsc
    ```

-If the issue persists, ensure that none of the parent directories of the project have a `node_modules` directory which could be causing conflicts.
+If the issue persists, ensure that none of the parent directories of the project have a `node_modules` directory because it could be causing conflicts.
 Then re-run the TypeScript compiler.

 ## Solution 4: Solution 3 + Reinstall Dependencies

-If you have tried Solution 3 and it did not work, you can try reinstalling all dependencies.
+If you have tried Solution 3 and it did not work, you can then try reinstalling all dependencies.

 ### Steps

-1. Run:
+1. Install dependencies again (after deleting `node_modules` and `package-lock.json`):

     ``` bash
-    rm -rf node_modules package-lock.json && npm install
+    npm install
     ```

 2. Compile again: